 This unique and innovative 6 month program is offered to practicing Canadian gynecologists who wish to develop expertise in the assessment and management of women chronic and complex vulvovaginal disorders.
+The program runs from January to June inclusive in the years that it is offered.

 The advanced training program will provide opportunities to achieve: (1) competence and expertise in the assessment, diagnosis and management of a range of vulvar disorders; and (2) competence in assessing the impact of these disorders on a woman’s holistic health.
 (See BCCVH Vulvar Competencies ATP)